 Neuroma is a painful condition affecting the ball of your foot that may hamper your movement and prove very restrictive.
-Dr. Gabriel Maislos, DPM, FACFAS, FAENS, at Houston Foot and Ankle Care treats neuroma and provides pain relief at his Houston office.
+Dr. Maislos, DPM, FACFAS, FAENS and Dr. Lin, DPM, at Houston Foot and Ankle Care treat neuroma and provide pain relief for patients in the greater Houston area.
 Injections, lifestyle modifications, and surgery can help provide symptom relief for neuroma sufferers.
 If you’re experiencing chronic pain on the balls of your feet, call or schedule an appointment online today.

 Neuroma Q & A

 What is neuroma?

 Neuroma, or Morton’s neuroma, is a painful condition caused by a swollen, inflamed nerve inside your foot.
 It affects the ball of your foot, usually between your third and fourth toes.
 If you have neuroma, it may feel like you have a small rock in your shoe or like you’re always standing on a folded sock.